cocos/cocos-docs/en/release-notes/asset-manager-upgrade-guide.md

 ## Upgrade steps

 - **Back up your old projects**

-- Using Cocos Creator v2.4 to open an old project that needs to be updated, Creator will reimport the affected resources.
+- Use Cocos Creator **v2.4** in the **Dashboard** to open an old project that needs to be upgraded, Creator will reimport the affected resources.
 The first import will take a little longer, and the main editor window will open after the import is complete.
 And more error or warning messages may appear on the **Console** panel, don't worry, open the code editor to update your code based on the error or warning message.

 ### Replace the `cc.loader` related API with the `cc.assetManager` related API.